Oracle LEAD

 Oracle LEAD Function Example

-The last row returned NULL for the following_year_sales column because the offset went beyond the scope of the result set.
+The last row returns NULL in the following_year_sales column since the offset goes beyond the scope of the result set.

 Using Oracle LEAD() function over partitions example #